-When Partie de campagne (A Day in the Country) was finally released in 1946, ten years after it was shot, it was hailed as an ‘unfinished masterpiece’.
-Since then, Jean Renoir’s masterly adaptation of a short story by Guy de Maupassant, running at just under 40 minutes, has grown in reputation to the point where it has become his best-loved film.
+When A Day in the Country was finally released in 1946, ten years after it was shot, it was hailed as an ‘unfinished masterpiece’.
+Since then, Jean Renoir’s masterly adaptation of a story by Guy de Maupassant, running at just under 40 minutes, has grown in reputation to become his best-loved film.

 This film is not currently playing on MUBI but 30 other great films are.
 See what's now showing

 If it's an unfinished film then I'm glad its unfinished.
 It being so painfully short is what I think makes it so painfully beautiful.
 The film explores and evokes the sense of those brief joyous moments that happen once in a blue moon that person spends the rest of their days revising, yet the film is never sappy or mawkish.
 Masterpiece I'd rank with Renoir's best.

 I studied Renoir w/ Chris Faulkner (who extemporizes at length on the Criterion's special features), and he later advised my undergraduate and graduate theses.
 It was a very special piece of my life.
 Things got ugly shortly thereafter.
 I spent many years, wrecked, chasing women who reminded me of Sylvia Bataille.
 I nearly died a bunch.
 Seeing Partie for the first time in years, all this context in mind: kapow!